yuchen-xue/Video-Object-Detection-Counting/README.md

 Grab what ever video you like and put it into the "data" folder.

-Type "python3 video_object_counter_caffemodel.py --video filename", then you can play around with it.
+In command prompt, type "python3 video_object_counter_caffemodel.py --video video_filename", then enjoy.